AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 >  Saturn: 11.813728535388819 hours
 > Total travel time:19.59838263477574
 >
-> Average travel time: approximatley 4 hours.
+> Average travel time: approximately 4 hours.
 > ```

 Your output should look similar to the example above.
 You will write a **widening algorithm** that shows the travel time to and from all planets using casting.
 The one rule is that you must use the provided code and **not change any provided data types**.